CraftAcademyLabs/ca_course/week5/slow_food/2_adding_user_stories.md

 * What are they doing?
 * Why do they care?

-A user story can be formulated as an **acceptance test** before code is written.
+A user story can be formulated as a **acceptance test** before any code is written.
 The same feature can be described by viewing it from a different stakeholder perspective.

 See dishes that are available
 ```